StatStud/techblog/content/posts/oreilly-php-mysql-js.md

 # Chapter 1:  Introduction to Dynamic Web Content

+HTTP is a *communication standard* governing the *requests* and *responses* that are sent between the browser running on the end user's computer (client) and the web server (server).

 # Chapter 2: Setting Up a Development Server

+A developer server is simply localhost testing.

 # Chapter 3: Introduction to PHP